© June Gilbank 2009

 Rnd 1: sc in 5th chain from hook, to form a circle.
 Sc in each st around the circle.
 (5 st)

 Rnd 2: (sc in next st, ch 4, sc in 2nd chain from hook and in next 2 chains) five times.
-Fasten off.
+Fasten off and weave in ends.

 To make the stem, use a pipe cleaner or length of floral wire.
 Fold it in half and make a twist by the fold (you may need pliers to help you with this if you are using a stiff wire).